codeequity/codeEquity/docs/ceManual.md

 [config.js](webServer/config.js).

-### Linkages
+## Linkages

-CE Server's sub-handlers interact with GitHub via Octokit, and with the AWS Backend.
+CE Server's subhandlers interact with GitHub via Octokit, and with the AWS Backend.
 These APIs frequently require information related to the operation at hand that can not be found in the notification.
 For example, closing a PEQ issue in GitHub will cause CE Server to move that issue into the **Pending PEQ Approval** column.
 The move requires the project ID and column ID of the